- Incubating equipment

-So you're thinking of incubating and hatching your own chicken eggs but you're not sure where to start or what equipment you'll need?
+So you're thinking of incubating and hatching your own chicken eggs but you're not sure where to start?

 You've come to the right place!